Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Introduction

-Another interesting aspect of two-photon pairs, whether entangled or not, is the additional degree of freedom that can be exploited with time delays in the pulse envelope, which is relatively easy to implement experimentally.
-Motivated by this extra degree of control, in this work we explore populations and transmitted field correlations resulting from the scattering of two-photon states with bimodal pulse envelopes off a TLS (as depicted in \cref{fig:schematic}).
+Another interesting aspect of two-photon pairs, whether entangled or not, is the additional degree of freedom that can be exploited with {\it time delays} in the pulse envelope, which is relatively easy to implement experimentally.
+Motivated by this extra degree of control, in this work we explore (photon and TLS) populations and field quantum correlations resulting from the scattering of two-photon states with bimodal pulse envelopes off a TLS (as depicted in \cref{fig:schematic}).
 We focus on the effects of varying the temporal correlations of the input state by differing localization conditions of the photons within the two-photon pulse envelope.
-For ease of understanding, we consider a chirally coupled TLS, though all of the methods used may be applied to symmetric emitters as well.
-While introducing delay correlations of photons is accessible in experiments, we are not aware of any detailed study of the two-photon correlations from pulsed quantized light sources, and our general findings are widely applicable to different experimental configurations presently being used in the community, from photon systems to circuit QED.
+For ease of understanding, we consider a chirally coupled TLS, though all of the methods used can be applied to symmetric emitters as well, which we show in the Supplement~\cite{supp}.
+Some aspects of two-photon temporal delays were considered in \cite{PhysRevA.90.063832}, who studied phase-space quasiprobability distribution functions for photons as well as populations and long time spectra, for localized photon pairs.
+In this work, we consider both localized and delocalize two-photon pairs as input bimodal field pulses, and show significantly different responses, especially for the second-order quantum correlation function.